PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 ```

 ### Content element: Modify
 The modify element allows you to replace file contents, allowing you to copy files using the `file` element, then substituting content to meet your needs.
+Multiple replace elements can be used in a single modify element.
+Each replace element has one original and one substitute element to define what that replace operation does to the file.

 Available attributes for this content element are:
 - `replace`   - Specify a replacement operation of the file content.
     - `original`   - The original text, or regular expression match to replace.
+If just searching for text, regular expression syntax must be used by escaping backslashes and other special characters.
+Additionally, because XML has to encode certain element content characters you might use in a regular expression (`<`, `>`), you may want to use a CDATA section to encode the expression.
+        - `expand` - Whether to expand variables within the original for match.
     - `substitute` - The replacement text to substitute in place of the original text.
+        - `expand` - Whether to expand variables within the substitute text.
     - `condition`
 - `path`      - Specifies the relative path, under the destination folder, of the file to be modified.
 - `encoding`  - Specifies the encoding of the file, see `Content Element: Common` for possible values.
+If you do not specify an encoding, ASCII encoding will be used.
 - `condition`

 Here is a simple example of the modify element, using a regular expressions: